s-damian/larasort/README.md

 @sortableLink('article.title', 'Article Title')
 ```

-PS: for the 1st argument of `@sortableLink`, use the same convention as in the `$sortablesRelated` property of the Model.
+Note: for the 1st argument of `@sortableLink`, use the same convention as in the `$sortablesRelated` property of the Model.

 ### One To Many